MABelanger/nodejs-bitcoin-mining-simulator/README.md

 | bits | ffff001d |
 | nonce | 1dac2b7c |

+## Structure
+The data above can be split in to five pieces:

 ![Sample output](./media/blkdat-schema.svg)

 ## The complete mined block (first 293 bytes)